hav4ik/hav4ik.github.io/articles/_posts/2019-01-07-lorenz-attractor.md

 The following pair of propositions allows us to go back and forth from the original Lorenz form to a normal form, allowing us to perform further analysis and calculations:

-> **Theorem 1 (change of coordinates).** There exists a close to identity change of variables in the small neighborhood of the origin
+> **Lemma 1 (change of coordinates).** There exists a close to identity change of variables in the small neighborhood of the origin
 >
 $$
 \begin{equation}